jgttech/osint/README.md

 # OSINT Tools

-The basic use is `bash osint <tool-name>`.
+The basic use is `bash osint run <tool-name>`.
 However, there are other uses.
 Run `bash osint --help` if help is needed.

 ## Getting Started